jkubaile/missingbits/README.rst

 missingbits:range
 -------------------

+_Note:_ this is a fixed version of missingbits to work with current buildout versions.
+Just use <0> instead of {0}.

 This recipe takes a string and will make a list out of it.
 For example, where as you could write::